 There are cases where, in order to provide information to an external application, data needs to be output in XML format or JSON.
-A case in point would be the Ajax applications.
+A case would be the Ajax applications.

 Send the Contents of the Model in JSON Format